-Although 45 individuals held Code Staff positions during 2013, each individual did not necessarily hold the position for the full year.
-The numbers shown below therefore are calculated based on time spent as Code Staff and therefore the total number differs from 45.
+76 individuals held Code Staff positions during 2015; however each individual did not necessarily hold the position for the full year.
+The numbers shown below are calculated based on total remuneration paid in the year for each individual that was a Code Staff during 2015 (even if they were Code Staff for only part of the year).